learn-co-curriculum/learn-expert-the-learn-ide/README.md

 ## Why do we use the IDE

-Because the Learn IDE server has been configured to have all packages required to develop on Learn, there is effectively zero probability of a development environment configuration issue (e.g. the correct version of ruby will always be installed and by default made available to the user) complete with the `learn` gem already installed for them.
-The only class of error that should crop up will be (1) installation issues with the Learn IDE itself or (2) user account management issues, both of which this track and the reference guide should help troubleshoot.
+Because the Browser Learn IDE server has been configured to have all packages required to develop on Learn, there is effectively zero probability of a development environment configuration issue (e.g. the correct version of ruby will always be installed and by default made available to the user) complete with the `learn-co` gem already installed for them.
+The only class of error that should crop up will be user account management issues, which this track and the reference guide should help troubleshoot.

 ## Get the Learn IDE